lucc/khard/doc/source/scripting.rst

 Twinkle
 -------

 For those who also use the SIP client twinkle to take phone calls, khard can be used to query incoming numbers.
 The plugin tries to find the incoming caller id and speaks it together with the phone's ring tone.
+But it is more or less a proof of concept - feel free to extend.

 The plugin needs the following programs:

 .. code-block:: shell